fram-x/FluidTransitions/README.md

 `react-native run-ios|run-android`

 ### Shared Element Transitions
 This example shows how to elements can be set up to automatically transition between each other when navigating between screens.
 The example can be found in the file [SharedElements.js](./Examples/src/SharedElements.js).
+Note also that the two circles have different sizes that is part of the transition.

 ```javascript
 const Screen1 = (props) => (